QubesOS/qubes-doc/introduction/getting-started.rst

 -------------------

 Make sure your hardware satisfies the :doc:`system requirements </user/hardware/system-requirements>`, as Qubes OS cannot run on every type of computer.
-You may also want to check out :doc:`Qubes-certified Hardware </user/hardware/certified-hardware/certified-hardware>` and take a look at the `Hardware Compatibility List (HCL) <https://www.qubes-os.org/hcl/>`__.
+You may also want to check out :doc:`Qubes-certified Hardware </user/hardware/certified-hardware/certified-hardware>` and take a look at the :website:`Hardware Compatibility List (HCL) <hcl/>`.

 Downloads
 ---------

-`Download an ISO <https://www.qubes-os.org/downloads/>`__, learn how to :doc:`verify its authenticity </project-security/verifying-signatures>`, and follow our :doc:`guide to install Qubes OS </user/downloading-installing-upgrading/installation-guide>`.
+:website:`Download an ISO <downloads/>`, learn how to :doc:`verify its authenticity </project-security/verifying-signatures>`, and follow our :doc:`guide to install Qubes OS </user/downloading-installing-upgrading/installation-guide>`.
 Looking for the :doc:`source code </developer/code/source-code>`?
 You’ll find it `on GitHub <https://github.com/QubesOS>`__.

 Documentation
 -------------

 Browse our extensive library of :doc:`documentation </index>` for users and developers of Qubes OS.
-You can even `help us improve it <https://www.qubes-os.org/doc/how-to-edit-the-documentation/>`__!
+You can even :website:`help us improve it <doc/how-to-edit-the-documentation/>`!

 .. |snapshot_41.png| image:: /attachment/doc/r4.1-snapshot_40.png